 Both Blackhawks returned to Rockhampton Airport later on Thursday and were heard to use radio callsign "Claymore".

 Australian Army NH Industries MRH-90 Multi-Role Helicopters continue to call into Rockhampton Airport either from Shoalwater Bay, or on transit from the South, continuing North to Townsville.
-A40-028 and A40-008 were both captured on Thursday 2 July and heard to use the "Destria" callsign.
+A40-028 and A40-008 were both captured on Thursday 2 July and heard to use the "Destrier" callsign.